Dog Training Classes in AlbuquerqueSeptember 24, 2018 2020-04-04 7:09

 Another solution is to do a private session or two first during which we discuss how to conquer the anxiety, and to have you join a group class after.

 We like to train outdoors – with this comes at times unpredictable weather.
 We try to give you as much prior notice as possible when classes will be canceled due to bad weather.

 Sometimes this is easy when a storm has been forecasted for a while, but if there is sudden inclement weather we may need to cancel a class just a couple hours before it is scheduled.
 We will always make sure that you receive our notices – via email, text message or phone call.

 As a general rule of thumb, we do not have class if it is raining or snowing or we have recently received a lot of snow.
 We try to keep the agility field free of snow in the winter as much as possible.
 Recent rain is usually not a problem as the mulch makes the water go through and provides a dry footing at most times.

-In the winter all classes are later during the day when the sun has warmed up so we rarely cancel due to cold.
+In the winter all dog training classes in Albuquerque are later during the day when the sun has warmed up so we rarely cancel due to cold.
 In the summer the classes are earlier in the day (or at night) so we and our dogs can escape the heat during training.

 Please bring your dog’s shot record to the first class.

 We do not require your dog to be spayed or neutered in order to attend our classes.
 We understand that this is a personal choice that everyone makes in the best interest of their pet – whether you have them altered at 8 weeks, 8 months or not at all!

 Please note however that you cannot bring a female dog in season to our classes.
 Keep her home until her heat is over and join us afterwards.
 She might be too distracting to your fellow classmates in your dog training class in Albuquerque.